apalbright/thelittledataset/content/post/2017-01-09_ultimate-game-theory.md

 In order to determine the payoffs in this matrix, I need to make assumptions about the team outcomes.
 In expectation (which is how payoffs in a normal form matrix are presented -- as expected Bernoulli utility), weak lines lose to strong lines and the same type of lines win or lose to one another with equal probability.
 A team gets +3/-3 for winning/losing a point.
 (If two types of the same type play, they receive 0 in expectation since the probability of a win is 0.5.)

 Moreover, I assume that teams do not want to overuse their strong lines.
 I.e., teams do not want to wear out their best players for fear of fatigue or injury.
 Therefore, teams also receive payoffs of +1/-1 for playing a weak/strong line.
-Given these simple and linear assumptions,^[Comments on how to improve this are very welcomed.
-For this introductory context, I feel these payoffs suffice since it allows me to get into the prisoner's dilemma and some useful simple equilibrium concepts.] the following represents the normal form game for "call lines":
+Given these simple and linear assumptions,[^2] the following represents the normal form game for "call lines":

 ![](/post/ultimate-game-theory_files/tab1.png)

 ## b.
 Prisoner's Dilemma Form & Solving for Pure Nash Equilibrium

 The normal form of the "call lines" game might look very familiar.
 While conceptually different, it is mathematically identical to everyone's favorite simple non-cooperative game: the prisoner's dilemma!
 Note that the prisoner's dilemma has infinite representations with respect to the specific payoffs.
-The overarching requirement is that the game is symmetric across the two players and that the following strict ranking of payoffs holds:^[These requirements render the game a non-cooperative one.
-Prisoner's dilemma terminology is often used for contexts that in fact would be better categorized as cooperative games such as [Stag hunt](https://en.wikipedia.org/wiki/Stag_hunt).
-In the Stag hunt (or cooperative game) payoff matrix, the inequality relationship would instead be: `[the payoff to a player who "cooperates" while the other "cooperates"] > [the payoff to a player who "defects" while the other "cooperates"] >= [the payoff to a player who "defects" while the other "defects"] > [the payoff to a player who "cooperates" while the other "defects"]`]
+The overarching requirement is that the game is symmetric across the two players and that the following strict ranking of payoffs holds:[^3]

 ```r
 [the payoff to a player who "defects" (plays a strong line) while the other "cooperates" (plays a weak line)]  >